bwestley/soundboard/README.md

 * Play multiple sounds simultaneously
 * Pause and resume single or all sound playback
+* Output to multiple audio devices simultaneously
+* Mute and unmute each output with a button press
 * Fully configurable from the GUI, all settings are automatically stored in a human-readable config.toml file
 * A client for [bwestley/remote-input](https://github.com/bwestley/remote-input), a rust program that sends keyboard events from a separate linux machine over the network